SIEGEL+GALE • SUMMER 2024

 Pay homage to the cultural roots as much as possible

-Before: First draft of the full user journey map!
-Lots of ideas bouncing around, quite convoluted :P
+Before: First draft of the full user journey map—note the increase in positive affect

 My intention with the journey map was to make it cyclical and self-facilitating.